oscarlopcamp/Quantum_composer/README.md

 # Quantum_composer
-Local Quantum Circuit Composer and Visualizer built in Python using Qiskit and PyQt5.
-Designed for offline educational use to simulate and explore quantum gates, circuits, and Bloch sphere representations.
+An interactive and offline educational tool to build and visualize quantum circuits locally.
+Built with Python, Qiskit, and PyQt5, this quantum composer enables users to apply quantum gates, view circuit diagrams, simulate measurement outcomes, and explore qubit states using Bloch spheres and histograms — all without internet access.